-ECG changes in myocardial ischemia and infarction is discussed in great detail in this book.
-Over 100 book pages, filled with examples, are devoted to this topic.
+ECG changes in myocardial ischemia and infarction will be discussed in great detail.

 Use of ECG to classify stages of coronary artery disease

 The ECG is utilized in all phases of coronary artery disease to classify the condition.
-Notably, the ECG is used to guide management of patients with acute coronary syndromes.
-ECG characteristics (ST-T changes, QRS changes, criteria etc) of ischemia and infarction will be discussed in great detail in the subsequent chapters.
-For now we will only note the following:
+Notably, the ECG is used to guide the management of patients with acute coronary syndromes.
+ECG characteristics (ST-T changes, QRS changes, criteria, etc) of ischemia and infarction will be discussed in great detail in the subsequent chapters.
+For now, we will only note the following:

 - Stable coronary artery disease (stable angina pectoris) does not cause any ST-T changes at rest.
 To reveal ischemic ST-T changes the patient must undergo exercise stress (ECG) testing.
 The purpose of the exercise stress test is to provoke ischemia (ST-T changes) while performing the ECG.

-- If a person with stable coronary artery disease displays QRS changes (pathological Q-waves, fragmented QRS, reduced R-wave ampltiude), it strongly suggest previous myocardial infarction.
+- If a person with stable coronary artery disease displays QRS changes (pathological Q-waves, fragmented QRS, reduced R-wave amplitude), it strongly suggests previous myocardial infarction.

-- In case of an acute coronary syndrome, the ECG is used to classify the syndrome into STE-ACS and NSTE-ACS.
-This subdivision is fundamental because it affects the management and immediate treatment.
+- In the case of acute coronary syndrome, the ECG is used to classify the syndrome into STE-ACS and NSTE-ACS.
+This subdivision is fundamental because it affects management and immediate treatment.